dezanche/MRI_distortion_phantom/README.md

 - if not visible, display the plot window by clicking the eye in the Charts tab\
 or main menu: View > Layout > 3D Table
 ![scatter](https://github.com/dezanche/MRI_distortion_phantom/blob/main/Images/Screenshots/2021-11-01-Scene_801_scatter.png)

+## Data Processing Using Matlab
+The acquired data can also be processed in Matlab using ??
+Please note that this code will not run in [GNU Octave](https://www.gnu.org/software/octave/) because a couple of critical functions used in the script are still unavailable.